robertbraeutigam/oscar/README.md

 let player = Player("Jack", "Kirby");
 ```

-`Player` might be either an interface or an object, and might or might not have a declared constructor with
+`Player` must be an object, which might or might not have a declared constructor with
 the given parameter list.
 The code here doesn't instantiate an object, but rather *declares a dependency* to
 acquiring an object with the given parameters!

 An object containing this code will essentially implicitly define an additional constructor argument to supply
 a method to produce a `Player` instance for the given parameters.

-Note that interfaces can't have default arguments nor default method implementations, therefore can not
-specify dependencies.

 ### Supplier Methods